jacobkjoseph/jacobkjoseph.github.io/README.md

 # jacobkjoseph.github.io
 jacobkjoseph.github.io is the URL of the GitHub Pages personal website.
-It will automatically redirect to jacobkjoseph.com.
+It redirects to jacobkjoseph.com.